monarch-initiative/pheval.exomiser/README.md

 ```
 The bare minimum fields are filled to give an idea on the requirements.
 This is so that the application.properties for Exomiser can be correctly configured.
 An example config has been provided `pheval.exomiser/config.yaml`.

-The Exomiser input data directories (phenotype and variant) should also be located in the input directory - or a symlink pointing to the location.
+The Exomiser input data directories (phenotype database and variant database) should also be located in the input directory - or a symlink pointing to the location.

 The `exomiser_software_directory` points to the name of the Exomiser distribution directory located in the input directory.

-The analysis configuration file (in this case: `preset-exome-analysis.yml` should be located within the input directory.
+The analysis configuration file (in this case: `preset-exome-analysis.yml`) should be located within the input directory.

 If using optional databases, such as REMM/CADD/local frequency the optional data input should look like so in the input
 directory: